joclement/latex-linters-hooks/README.md

 - repo: https://github.com/joclement/latex-linters-hooks
   rev: v0.2.0 # TODO replace with current rev
   hooks:
-    - id: chktex-docker # Use other hook if wanted.
+    - id: chktex # Use other hook if wanted.
-    - id: lacheck-docker # Use other hook if wanted.
+    - id: lacheck # Use other hook if wanted.
 ```
 See [.pre-commit-hooks.yaml](.pre-commit-hooks.yaml) for all hooks.